-3.2.5.2 NMIM-Based Nonroad Mobile Sources (nonroad)
+3.2.9 Nonroad Mobile Sources - NMIM-Based (nonroad)

-The nonroad equipment emissions were developed by obtaining monthly totals based on a run of NMIM (EPA, 2005) for year 2012.
+The nonroad equipment emissions are equivalent to the emissions in the nonroad data category of the 2011NEIv1, with the exception that the modeling platform emissions also include monthly totals.
 All nonroad emissions are compiled at the county/SCC level.
-NMIM creates the nonroad emissions on a month-specific basis that accounts for temperature, fuel types, and other variables that vary by month.
+NMIM (EPA, 2005) creates the nonroad emissions on a month-specific basis that accounts for temperature, fuel types, and other variables that vary by month.
 The nonroad sector includes monthly exhaust, evaporative and refueling emissions from nonroad engines (not including commercial marine, aircraft, and locomotives) that EPA derived from NMIM for all states except California and Texas.
-Additional details on the development of the 2011NEIv2 nonroad emissions, which provided the starting databases for the 2012 run, are available in Section 4.5 the 2011NEIv2 TSD.
+Additional details on the development of the 2011NEIv1 nonroad emissions are available in Section 4.5 the 2011NEIv1 TSD.